 Use a small wire brush to loosen any materials in the hole.
 Then use a narrow vacuum attachment that fits in the hole to clean up the debris in and around it.
 A vacuum drill bit that will vacuum as you drill makes the process even faster.

 #4 Perform the RH Moisture Test on Concrete under the Right Environmental Conditions

-RH tests need to be conducted under service conditions because RH is sensitive to ambient conditions, including air temperature, slab temperature, and air humidity.
+RH tests must be conducted under service conditions because RH is sensitive to ambient conditions, including air temperature, slab temperature, and humidity.
 Only an RH moisture test done under service conditions can tell you whether the slab has reached the moisture condition that won’t put you at risk of moisture-related damage after you’ve installed the floor covering.

 #5 Collect and Preserve the RH Readings

 The exact process you need to capture the RH readings depends on the sensor you’re using.
 We designed the Rapid RH® sensors for quick and easy data collection.
 You don’t need to use pen and paper to write out each reading, link it to the specific sensor and location, and manage the data digitally.